 The parameters used for the LSTM are as below:

-The LSTM architecture contains just 1 hidden layer with a tanh non-linearity.
-The output layer has linear non-linearity.
 There is only 1 output unit.
 So given the last 50 sine wave samples at a distance of 0.1 x-units each, our network will learn to predict the 51st point.
 Then given the last 49 samples from the data and the generated sample as the 50th sample, our network will predict the 51st sample once again.
 It will keep doing this, moving forward in time, for ~200 time steps in our case.

-So, for this experiment, I have generated sine-wave data for x ranging from 0 to 2000 at a gap of 0.1.
+ranging from 0 to 2000 at a gap of 0.1.
 I train the LSTM on this data.

 The gif below shows what the network predicted after each training iteration.